 Insights into Video Ads length, content and media channels

 Recent research suggests that online video ads are becoming more effective.
-To optimize your next video ad campaign, here are some essential findings from the past year regarding video ads and their utilization.
+To optimise your next video ad campaign, here are some essential findings from the past year regarding video ads and their utilisation.

 Short-form video ads